pieroproietti/penguins-eggs/DOCS/WAY-TO-VOID.md

 # Way to Void Linux
 We start from the `void-live-x86_64-20240314-xfce.iso` image, use `void-installer` to install the system.
-Sencerelly I started before with musl version, I will retry, but had problems with code.
+Sencerelly I started before with musl version, I will retry, but had problems with code, I will retry it later.

 > [!NOTE]
 > This is tested just on BIOS, under a VM on Proxmox VE.